 Most amino acids in the body exist bound inside proteins.
 Glutamine is unusual: it circulates in enormous quantities as a free molecule in the blood and muscles.
 At any given moment, roughly 60% of the free amino acid pool in human muscle tissue is glutamine.
 The plasma concentration of glutamine is higher than any other amino acid — typically 500–900 μmol/L, compared to a few dozen for most others.

 This abundance isn't accidental.
 Glutamine is in constant demand.
-It's the primary fuel for rapidly dividing cells — intestinal epithelial cells, immune cells, and cancer cells all preferentially consume glutamine for energy rather than glucose.
-During illness, injury, or intense physiological stress, glutamine demand can exceed the body's ability to synthesize it, which is why it's classified as conditionally essential.
+It is the primary fuel for rapidly dividing cells — intestinal epithelial cells, immune cells, and cancer cells all preferentially consume glutamine for energy rather than glucose.
+During illness, injury, or intense physiological stress, glutamine demand can exceed the body's ability to synthesize it, which is why it is classified as conditionally essential.

 Glutamine and the Brain